-I For the three ths ended

-May 31, 2022 May 31, 2021 Change (%)

-Telecommunication Products & Services \$ 1,516,125 \$ 1,737,080 -13%

-SMS & MMS Business \$ 3,338,998 \$ 4,160,694 -20%

-Big Data \$ \$ 98,715 -100%

-Total Revenue \$ 4,855,123 \$ 5,996,489 -19%
+For the three months ended May 31, 2023 M ay 31, 2022 Change (%) Telecommunication Products & Services \$ 12,011,264 \$ 1,516,125 692% SMS & MMS Business \$ 8,121 \$ 3,338,998 -100% Big Data \$ 149,706 \$ 100% Total Revenue \$ 12,169,091 \$ 4,855,123 151%

-We recorded \$4,855,123 in revenue for the quarter ended May 31, 2022, a decrease of \$1,141,366 or 19%, compared to the quarter ended May 31, 2021.
-This decrease resulted from decrease in revenue of \$220,955, \$821,696 and \$98,715 from our Telecommunication Products & Services, SMS & MMS business and Big Data business, respectively.
-The current outbreak of Covid-19 in China and the "lockdown" in parts of China have slightly affected our operation, thus seeing the drop in the revenues.
-As of the date of this report, all operations are slowly moving back to pre-lockdown period.
+We recorded \$12,169,091 in revenue for the quarter ended May 31, 2023, an increase of \$7,313,968 or 151%, compared to the quarter ended May 31, 2022.
+This increase resulted from an increase in revenue of \$10,459,139 and \$149,706 from our Telecommunication Products & Services and Big Data business, respectively, offset in part by a decrease in revenue of \$3,330,877 from our SMS & MMS business.
 We principally earn revenue by providing mobile payment and recharge services to customers of telecommunications companies in China.
 Specifically, we earn a negotiated rebate amount from the telecommunications companies for all monies paid by consumers to those companies that we process.
-As we continue to develop our mobile recharge business, we expect that revenues will continue to grow.
-Our SMS texting service has grown substantially compared to last year.
-The growth is expected to flourish further with the Company continuing to make prepayments to purchase large bulks of inventories to be resold to our increasing corporate clientele.
-We also earned revenue during the most recently completed fiscal year from our new venture on subscription plan acquisition and mobile phone sales.
-The Company expects and hopes that these new product offerings will continue to provide additional revenue for the Company in the future.
-During the last quarter of the fiscal year, our Big Data division secured a contract with Pacific Life Re, a global life reinsurance serving the insurance industry with comprehensive suite of products and services, to develop a holistic multi-faceted risk rating concept, leveraging the Company's proprietary approach to analytics by drawing data from novel sources and filtering them through advance algorithms with the ultimate goal to apply new insights generated from our FingerMotion's predictive model to the traditional insuran
+The increase in this line of business especially in the mobile recharge revenue was evident as we deployed certain funding that we had secured in the last few months to this line of business.
+We plan to continue to develop our mobile recharge business and expect that revenues would continue to grow further when we continue to deploy more funds.
+In contrast, our SMS texting service has shown a drop in revenue as compared to last year.
+Declining revenue was attributed to a shift in our risk management focus.
+However, we believe this business will still be a major revenue and profit contributor to our overall financial health and ongoing effort are being undertaken to improve this line of business.
+In FY2021, our Big Data division secured a contract with Pacific Life Re, a global life reinsurance serving the insurance industry with a comprehensive suite of products and services, to develop a holistic multi-faceted risk rating concept, leveraging the Company's proprietary approach to analytics by drawing data from novel sources and filtering them through advance algorithms with the ultimate goal to apply new insights generated from our predictive model to the traditional insurance industry.
+Building upon the successful implementation of the initial phase, Pacific Life Re proceeded with Phase 2 in the previous fiscal year.
+During the last quarter of FY2022, we established a collaborative research alliance with Munich Re in extending behavioural analytics to enhance understanding of morbidity and behavioural patterns in the Chinese market.
+The objective is to create value for both insurers and the end insurance consumers through technology advancements, improved product offerings and enhanced customer experiences.
+The collaboration with Munich Re was further extended in the last quarter of FY2023.
+The revenue recorded during the current quarter in our Big Data division is a result of both the contracts with Pacific Life Re and Munich Re.